mrixon95/Term4_workbook/Term4_workbook.md

 However, I believe that my Flask app was **incomplete in regards to authentication and authorisation** because there was **no admin login available**.

 For example, in my message controller I initially had an endpoint to retrieve all messages.
-However, many of those messages would be personal and therefore I believe that it should only be accessible by an admin account.
+However, many of those messages would be **personal** and therefore I believe that it **should only be accessible by an admin account**.
 I ended up not having enough time left to add in this feature.
 Here is an example below where I commented out a route endpoint because it would have allowed anyone to retrieve all the personal messages that users had sent.
 I considered this to be a security risk, hence why it is commented out.

 ![get_all_messages](./docs/get_all_messages.PNG)

-If I do another Flask app project in the future, I would create admin accounts along with normal user accounts.
+If I do another Flask app project in the future, I would **create admin accounts along with normal user accounts**.
 These **admin accounts would have full access** to all the data in the database and would be able to **retrieve all the messages**.
 Also, I would give admin accounts the ability to **download all of the data** from the database and have the **data neatly saved into csv files** where each csv file contains data from a different table from the database.